fsquillace/junest/README.md

 The main advantages on using JuNest are:

 - Install packages without root privileges.
-- Partial isolated environment which you can install packages without affecting a production system.
+- Partial isolated environment in which you can install packages without affecting a production system.
 - Access to a wide range of packages, in particular on GNU/Linux distros that may contain limited repositories (such as CentOS and RedHat).
 - Available for `x86_64` and `arm` architectures but you can build your own image from scratch too!
 - Run on a different architecture from the host OS via QEMU